yanghengtang/tp/docs/DeveloperGuide.md

     6. Test case (Repeated Parameter): `edit_p 1 n\Bunny Cai Hong n\Cai Hong`<br>
        Expected: Similar to previous.

-2. Editing a patient NRIC while all patients are being shown
+2. Editing a patient's NRIC while all patients are being shown

     1. Prerequisites: List all patients using the `list_p` command.
 Multiple patients in the patient list.
 There exist no patient with NRIC `T1258979J` in the database.